Factory International takes your privacy very seriously and is committed to protecting your personal information.

 - When signing up to any of our engagement, participation or volunteering programmes

-- When submitting an application for a job at Factory International/MIF
+- When applying for a job at Factory International or MIF

 - When becoming a supporter/member/donor